paolodamico/posthog-app-advanced-geoip/README.md

 This app extends functionality for the [GeoIP app](https://github.com/PostHog/posthog-plugin-geoip).
 This functionality cannot be part of the main GeoIP app as that app is stateless:

 1. Enables discarding IP addresses after GeoIP lookup is processed.
 This is particularly helpful for privacy preservation and compliance.
 IP addresses are considered PII in several countries.
-2. Enables ignoring and discarding GeoIP information that comes from certain libraries.
-For example, you probably don't want to assign a location to the user that belongs to your server.
+2. Enables discarding entire GeoIP information for events that come from certain libraries.
+For example, you probably don't want to assign locations to users that belong to your server.
+I've used it to ignore IP address and GeoIP information from my backend.

 ## 🚀 Usage